 The application process has the following steps:

-i.
+v.
 Applicants for Associate Membership send their application to the Commission Chair indicating how they intend to contribute to the Commission.

 ii.
 The Commission Chair compiles the applications and sends them to the Full Members.

-iii.
+vi.
 Full Members may share comments regarding the applicants with the Commission Chair prior to ARHC Members voting on an application.
 If the number of applications exceeds five, Full Members are encouraged to prioritize applicants and inform the Commission Chair.

-iv.
+Each Full Member may prioritize applicants as they may independently determine.
+A prioritization may aide a final determination of Associate Membership for the period in question.

+vii.
 The Commission Chair compiles the results and initiates a discussion, if required.
 If a vote is necessary, decisions are made by a majority of votes.
 All Full members are afforded an opportunity to vote either during a meeting or within 30 days following the meeting.
+The decision is determined by those votes cast affirmatively or negatively.
+An abstention is not counted toward the calculation.
 The Commission Chair is to solicit the vote of any Full Member not present and add it to the votes cast to determine an outcome within 30 days.
 During intersessional periods, the Commission Chair or other Full Member may request a decision by correspondence in which case, all Members will be requested to vote via correspondence (including electronic correspondence) and within a reasonable time determined by the Commission Chair.

+7. The IHO Secretariat possesses the status of a permanent Associate Member and enjoys the same prerogatives as Associate Members.
+The IHO Secretariat does not need to apply or reapply for this status.

-7. Observers
+8. Observers